Viral Clip Of Kyrie Irving Back At Practice

 On Wednesday, Kyrie Irving practiced with the Brooklyn Nets for the first time this season, and the clip of him back with the team is gaining a lot of traction on Twitter.

-SNY's Nets Videos posted a video of Irving back with the team at practice, and it has nearly 200,000 views in just a few hours of being posted.
+SNY's Nets Videos posted a video of Irving back with the team at practice, and it has nearly 400,000 views in less than 24-hours.

 The post can be seen embedded below.